autobib/nucleo-picker/USAGE.md

 ## Keyboard shortcuts
 Generally speaking, we attempt to follow the bash-like or vim-like keyboard shortcut conventions.
-Most of these bindings are standard, with the exception of `ctrl + o`.
+Most of these bindings are relatively standard, with some exceptions like `ctrl + o` and `ctrl + r`.

 Key bindings(s)         | Action
 ------------------------|--------------------